-- Conclusion on keyword research
+- Conclusion on keyword research for SEO

 What is keyword research?

-Keyword strategy can be defined as all the decisions you make on the basis of that keyword research.
+Keyword strategy is about the decisions you make on the basis of that keyword research.

 Why is keyword research important?

-Executing keyword research
+Doing keyword research for SEO

-Step 1: what is your mission?
+Step 1: What is your mission?

-Step 2: make a list of keywords
+Step 2: Make a list of keywords

 Tools you can use

-Step 3: construct landing pages
+Step 4: Construct landing pages

 Long term keyword strategy